Shaban27-dev/python-projects/README.md

 🐍 Mini Python Projects

-This repository contains a set of small Python programs I’ve built while learning the language.
+A collection of beginner-friendly Python programs created while learning the language.
-Each mini-project focuses on a basic programming concept — from simple input/output to Number guessing game.
+Each mini-project focuses on building logic and understanding core programming concepts in a fun and simple way.

 📘 Project List
 🧮 Day 1 — Simple Calculator

 A basic calculator that:

-* Takes two numbers and an operator as input (+, -, *, /)
+Takes two numbers and an operator as input (+, -, *, /)

-* Performs the calculation and prints the result
+Performs the operation and displays the result

-* Includes error handling for invalid inputs and division by zero
+Handles invalid inputs and division by zero

-Concepts used: Conditional statements, user input, type casting
+Concepts used: Variables, input/output, conditionals, error handling

-🏝️ Treasure Island (Tkinter GUI Game).
-This game is not made by me, although i 've made a game similar to this but without tkinter.
+🏝️ Treasure Island (Tkinter GUI Game)

+Note: This project is inspired by a similar game.
+I created a text-based version without Tkinter as well.

-* A fun text-based adventure game built using Tkinter (GUI library).
+A fun GUI-based adventure game using Tkinter

-* Navigate through choices to find the treasure
+Click-based choices to navigate and find the treasure

-* Wrong choices end the game with fun messages
+Wrong decisions end the game with entertaining messages

-* Demonstrates the use of buttons, labels, and message boxes

-Concepts used: GUI programming with Tkinter, functions, event handling
+Concepts used: Tkinter GUI, functions, event handling, message boxes

 🔐 Day 2 — Password Strength Checker

-* A simple password checker that:

-* Evaluates password strength based on its length
+Simple program that:

+Checks the length of a password

-* Prints whether the password is strong or weak
+Tells whether the password is Strong or Weak

 Concepts used: Strings, conditionals, input validation

 🎯 Day 3 — Number Guessing Game

 A random number guessing game where:

-* The computer picks a random number
+The computer selects a random number

-* The player tries to guess within limited attempts
+Player guesses within limited attempts

-* Includes Easy, Medium, and Hard difficulty modes
+Includes Easy, Medium, and Hard modes

-* Provides hints and keeps track of best and worst scores
+Gives hints and stores best/worst attempt counts

-Concepts used: Loops, random module, conditional logic, functions.
+Concepts used: Loops, functions, random module, conditionals

 🏦 Day 4 — Simple ATM Simulator

-A command-line ATM simulation program that:
+A command-line ATM program that allows users to:

-Allows users to Deposit, Withdraw, and Check Balance
+Deposit money

+Withdraw money

+Check account balance

-Handles insufficient balance and invalid input cases gracefully
+Also handles insufficient balance and invalid inputs.

-Mimics real ATM operations in a simple, text-based format

-Concepts used: Loops, conditionals, variables, user-defined functions
+Concepts used: Loops, conditionals, functions, variables

+✅ Day 5 — To-Do List Program

+A simple task management program where users can:

+➕ Add new tasks

+🗑️ Remove existing tasks

+📋 View all tasks

+🚪 Exit the program

+Concepts used: Lists, dictionaries, functions, loops, error handling

+👨‍💻 Author

+SHABAN ALAM
+Learning Python and building small projects to sharpen logic and problem-solving skills.